wu-shuyi/wu-shuyi.github.io/menu/learning resources.md

 <br>
 <font size="4.5">  3.
 EEG </font> <br>
 <font size="4"> (1) preprocessing analysis </font> <br>
+In general, the preprocessing analysis would include the following steps:
+a) filter pass
+b) bad channels removal and interpolate
+c) ICA components weight computation and bad components rejection
+d) Eye blinks artifact removal
+e) reference
+f) downsampling (optional)

+I used to use EEGLAB and ERP to use those processing, and my next goal is to get familiar with mne-python.

 <font size="4"> (2) ERP analysis </font> <br>
+<font size="4"> (3) EEG spectrum analysis </font> <br>

 <br>